Noctis/kickstart-app/README.md

 ## Database Repositories

-`Kickstart` utilizes the Repository pattern, more or less.
+Kickstart utilizes the Repository pattern, more or less.
 You call the appropriate methods on a repository object when you want to fetch or store something from/to the database.

 By default, repository classes can be found in the `src/Repository` folder (the `App\Repository` namespace).
 All repositories which utilize the database connection extend the `Noctis\KickStart\Repository\AbstractDatabaseRepository` abstract class, which provides a `protected` field called `$db` representing the database connection.

-`Kickstart` uses [ParagonIE's EasyDB](https://github.com/paragonie/easydb) package for running queries against the database engine of your choice.
-EasyDB is a simple wrapper around PHP's PDO.
+Kickstart utilizes [ParagonIE's EasyDB](https://github.com/paragonie/easydb) package for running queries against the database engine of your choice.
+EasyDB is a simple wrapper around PHP's PDO, which in my opinion is way easier to use than PDI itself.
 If you want to know more on why I chose EasyDB and not a different library, check the [FAQ](docs/FAQ.md).

 ## Service Providers